jerrymarshall2004/cs50labs/sql/README.md

 # SQL

-In this lab you will learn:
+In this lab you will:

-- What is an array
-- How we create and use arrays
-- Why a `for` loop is so useful for arrays and strings
-- We’ll look at a new program in our terminal window, sqlite3, a command-line program that lets us use another language, SQL (pronounced like “sequel”).
+- Look at a new program in our terminal window, sqlite3, a command-line program that lets us use another language, SQL (pronounced like “sequel”).

-- We’ll run some commands to create a new database called favorites.db and import our CSV file into a table called “favorites”:
+- Learn how run some commands to create a new database called favorites.db and import our CSV file into a table called “favorites”:

 ```
 ~/ $ sqlite3 favorites.db